 After Arcata we headed south on.
 Rte.
 101.

+The decision of whether to travel along the coast or a little inland was made by the weather - lots of rain, storms and a high surf advisory complete with flood warnings sent us to through the redwoods following the Avenue of the Giants.
 We camped in the afternoon in a park within the forest.
 Though the day had been bright, the redwoods absorb the light and create a dark, gloomy atmosphere, further darkened by the rain.
 The forest is intensely quiet and very wet (which is much needed in drought suffering California.)
 We walked along paths and over bridges among the trees, simply awed by their size and majesty.
 We saw no one else.

 In our campsite (in the almost empty camp) I discovered this friendly protective bear spirit - guarding the trees no doubt.